 Alternatively, try interval or incline walking or walking with a weighted vest or dumbbells to up your calories burnt.
 However, be sure that the vest is no more than 5 to 10% of your body weight.

-Jumping rope is both a low-cost and efficient way to improve your fitness, whether it’s endurance or intensity.
+Jumping rope (or skipping) is both a low-cost and efficient way to improve your fitness, whether it’s endurance or intensity.
 Both exercises take around the same time to burn similar calories.
 However, jump rope can burn slightly more when you exercise at a high intensity.

 Jump rope requires minimum space in contrast to running, making it an excellent cardio alternative that you can while at home.
 More so, due to the small size of a jump rope, you can easily pop it into your suitcase for a weekend away.

 Jump rope is also a superb alternative to running when the weather isn’t on your side.

 You can also find advanced smart jump ropes that will track your progress and provide milestone goals.